LarsBehrenberg/testing-copy/content/posts/gustave-caillebotte.md

         imageUrl: /assets/gustave-caillebotte-with-brother.jpg
     buttonToggle: true
 ---

-## A collector, patron and painter, Gustave Caillebotte played a number of roles in the Impressionist movement.
-His support of [impressionism](/) came not just from his art but also his financial backing.
-Sadly, his career was short lived and he died at the age of just 45.
+### **A collector, patron, organiser and painter, Gustave Caillebotte played a number of key roles in the Impressionist movement.**

+Sadly, his career was short lived and he died suddenly in 1894 at the age of just 45.

-Born into a wealthy Parisian family in 1848, Caillebotte grew up in a life of privilege and commerce.
-Art came much later in his life and when it did, he embraced a classic, academic style before gradually incorporating [impressionist themes](/gustave-caillebotte-biography#3) into his works.
+Born into a wealthy Parisian family in 1848, the dashing Caillebotte grew up in a life of privilege and commerce.
+Art came much later in his life and, when it did, he embraced a classic, academic style before gradually incorporating [impressionist themes](/gustave-caillebotte-biography#3) into his works.

-As a result, he is a liminal figure in the movement, remaining relatively unknown outside of his close circle of friends and associates whilst playing an instrumental role in the support and promotion of [impressionist art](/).
+As a result, he is an under-appreciated figure in the movement, remaining relatively unknown outside of his close circle of friends and associates whilst playing an instrumental role in the support and promotion of [impressionist art](/).

 In his own paintings—most famously [Floor Scrapers](/gustave-caillebotte-biography#3), [Pont de l'Europe](/gustave-caillebotte-biography#3), [Man at His Bath](/gustave-caillebotte-biography#4), and [Paris Street, Rainy Day](/gustave-caillebotte-biography#5)—Caillebotte’s distinct style presents a fresh combination of detailed drawing and vivid colours, created with short, animated brushstrokes.
 Like other Impressionist artists, he paid attention to natural light and introduced original, inventive perspectives into his works.

-However, he also favoured realism.
+However, Caillebotte also favoured realism.
 He experimented with a range of subjects, fearlessly pursuing themes that interested him rather than being led by the art market at the time.
 This is evident in his lesser-known [nude paintings](/gustave-caillebotte-biography#4) as well as the photorealistic works that are some of his most famous.

+The record price paid for a Caillebotte work is $18 million for *Le pont d'Argenteuil et la Seine* (2020 price: $23.2 million), making it the [23rd most expensive](most-expensive-impressionist-paintings) impressionist painting sold.